GhostieSpook/GearCrateLite/README.md

 * Inventory Management: Track your collection with item images and personal notes.
 * Live Search: Search and import item details directly from CStone.space.
 * Local Storage: All inventory data and cached images are stored locally on your PC using an SQLite database.
+* Gear-Sets: Keep up to date which armor set you completed or which part is missing.
+* Import from SC: Scan your Star Citizen inventory and import it into the GearCrate inventory.

 ---

+## Download

+Download the latest test version here: https://github.com/KruemelGames/GearCrate/releases/tag/Test

 ## Installation & Launch (Optimized Workflow)